I have been an admirer of Bruce Schneier for a while but I think he misses the point on this piece about nationalism on the internet.

 Yes, the government must be kept in check to prevent an assault on the privacy of its citizen – in the name of security.
 And that is a full time effort.

-But if Schneier thinks the biggest risk in the situation arises from nefarious corporations in West, he needs to take a closer look at the implications of State owned Enterprises in China, which are neither fully private companies, nor fully the government.
+But if Schneier thinks the biggest risk in the situation arises from nefarious corporations in West, he needs to take a closer look at the implications of State Owned Enterprises in China, which are neither fully private companies, nor fully the government.

 SOEs’ fist-in-glove relationship with the Chinese government and the Chinese Communist Party really blur the lines of responsibility in any matter of privacy and profiteering.

 The challenge in the West is that capitalism has corroded democracy in recent years.
-But trend is being corrected by a rise in participation in democracy and a more vocal civil society movement.
+But that trend is slowly being corrected by a rise in participation in democracy and a more vocal civil society movement.
 The path back to sanity in the West is restoring the boundaries between government and business which eroded during the rise of freemarket fundamentalism.
 The cure is more oversight and accountability.

 SOEs by their design run counter to those ideas.
 And in fact, it’s the mix of the Chinese military, cyber-thieving on an industrialized scale, only to share the spoils with China’s businesses (no doubt through well-connected SOEs) that forms the threat for Western economies, businesses and citizens.